 Teams will be made up of optimally 9 to 12 players.
 Exceptions will be addressed by the Administrative Assistant in conjunction with the Board.

 Concluding evaluations, additions to the rosters must be discussed with the coach and approved by at least three board members.
 Registrations following evaluations will not be accepted if the resulting roster size will exceed 12 players.

 Late registrations, following evaluation, will be evaluated by at least two board members and the coach.
 If it it is determined there is space on an appropriate roster, registration may be granted.
 A player who evaluates as clearly “A” will not be assigned to the “B” team; if there is not room on the “A” roster the registration will not be granted.

 When determining team selection, special factors may have to be considered such as:

 In some instances it may be appropriate to gather input from the coaches of the teams involved.
 It will be communicated to the coaches that the Evaluation Team and the Board will weigh all factors when making their decision and their input is only one factor.
-Again it is a decision of the Evaluation Team, the Administrative Assistant and the Board solely.
-The Administrative Assistant will then notify Coaches and Players as to team placement.
+Again it is a decision of the Evaluation Team, the Administrator and the Board solely.
+The Administrator will then notify Coaches and Players as to team placement.

-The Administrative Assistant in conjunction with the Evaluation Team and Board will also suggest team placement within Calgary Minor Basketball’s divisions.
+The Administrator in conjunction with the Evaluation Team and Board will also suggest team placement within Calgary Minor Basketball’s divisions.

 If a Player, Parent or Coach strongly disagrees with a placement of any Player, they may voice their concerns through the Cochrane Minor Basketball Association Complaint Procedure.